N1ghtTheF0x/agll/README.md

 CMake will run `./tools/gen_agll.mjs` and it does the following:

 - fetch the OpenGL specification from Khronos
-- generate function typedefs and declare enums of the OpenGL specifictation
+- generate function typedefs and declare enums of the OpenGL specification
 - write to file `agll.gen.c`, `agll.gen.h`, `khrplatform.gen.h`

 Then you can use it like any CMake library